Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/sbom.md

 ## CVE Reports

-In the same as SBOM results of CVE scans are attached to the OCI artifacts as a form of attestation.
-CVE reports are generated using `trivy` scanner and provided as a
+CVE scans are also attached to the OCI artifacts as a form of attestation.
+CVE reports are generated using the `trivy` scanner and are provided in the
 [Cosign Vulnerability Scan Record format](https://github.com/sigstore/cosign/blob/95b74db89941e8ec85e768f639efd4d948db06cd/specs/COSIGN_VULN_ATTESTATION_SPEC.md).

-To get the CVE report for specific artifact `cosign` can be used.
+You can use `cosign` to get the CVE report for a specific artifact.

-For example to get CVE vulnerability scan for `kcm-controller:{{{extra.docsVersionInfo.k0rdentDotVersion }}}` you can use the following command:
+For example, to get CVE vulnerability scan for `kcm-controller:{{{extra.docsVersionInfo.k0rdentDotVersion }}}` you can use:

 ```bash
 cosign verify-attestation --key https://get.mirantis.com/k0rdent-enterprise/cosign.pub --type vuln registry.mirantis.com/k0rdent-enterprise/kcm-controller:{{{ extra.docsVersionInfo.k0rdentDotVersion }}} | jq '.payload | @base64d | fromjson | .' -r
 ```

-This will return JSON with cosign vulnerability scan record attestation and also will verify the authenticity of the data.
+This command returns JSON with the cosign vulnerability scan record attestation.
+It also verifies the authenticity of the data.